Virtually cocompactly cubulated Artin-Tits groups: Cubulation of Artin groups

 By assumption, we have $S=\bigsqcup_{0 \leq i \leq n+p} S_i$.

 We will consider cube complexes with edges labeled in ${\cal P}(S)$, the power set of $S$.

 \mk

 Let $X_0$ be the Salvetti cube complex of the right-angled Artin group of the graph induced by $S_0$: we will recall here its construction (see~\cite{salvetti}).
-It has one vertex and its edge set is $S_0$: each edge is labeled by some element of $S_0$.
-For each simplex $T \subset S_0$, we add a $|T|$-cube, by identifying each of the $|T|$ parallel classes of edges of $[0,1]^{|T|}$ with the edges $T$.
+It has one vertex and its edge set is $S_0$: each edge is labeled by $\{a\}$, for some $a \in S_0$.
+For each simplex $T \subset S_0$, we add a $|T|$-cube, by identifying each of the $|T|$ parallel classes of edges of $[0,1]^{|T|}$ with the edges labeled by $\{t\}$, for $t \in T$.
 Then by Theorem~\ref{thm:gromov criterion}, $X_0$ is locally CAT(0) cube complex.
-To be precise in the following construction, each edge in $X_0$ is labeled by some $\{a\}$, where $a \in S_0$.

 For each $1 \leq i \leq n$, let $X_i$ denote a copy of the previously constructed cube complex $X(A(p_i))$ for the subgroup generated by $a_i$ and $b_i$, where $p_i$ is odd.
 Label each edge of $X_i$ by $\{a_i,b_i\}$.